Spear-thrower: History

 The Andean estólica had a wooden body with a hook that was made of stone or metal.
 These hooks have been found at multiple highland sites including Cerro Baúl, a site of the Wari culture.
 In the Andes, the tips of darts were often capped with metal.
 Arrow points commonly had the same appearance as these Andean tips.
 The length of a common estòlica was about 50 cm.
 Estólica handles were commonly carved and modeled to represent real world accounts like animals and deities.

 Examples of estòlicas with no handle pieces have been interpreted as children's toys.
 Archaeologists found decorated examples in the Moche culture burial of the Lady of Cao at El Brujo in the Chicama valley.
 At her feet was a group of twenty-three atlatls with handle pieces that depicted birds.
 These “theatrical” estòlicas are different from normal weapons.
-They are much longer (80-100 cm) than the regular examples (50-60 cm).
-John Whittaker and Kathryn Kamp believe that they might have been part of a ceremony before the burial or symbolic references to indicate that the royal woman in the burial had been a warrior.
+They are much longer (80–100 cm) than the regular examples (50–60 cm).
+Archeologists John Whittaker and Kathryn Kamp, both faculty from Grinnell College, speculate that they might have been part of a ceremony before the burial or symbolic references to indicate that the royal woman in the burial had been a warrior.

 Estólicas are depicted along with maces, clubs, and shields on Moche vessels that illustrate warfare.
 The atlatl appears in the artwork of Chavín de Huantar, such as on the Black and White Portal.